The GIMP image hose format. Krita can open and save these, as well as import via the predefined brush tab.

 This’ll use the dragging angle to determine with image to draw.

-When exporting a krita file as a .gih, you will also get the option to set the default spacing, the option to set the name (very important for looking it up in the UI) and the ability to choose whether or not to generate the mask from the colors.
+.gih, you will also get the option to set the default spacing, the option to set the name (very important for looking it up in the UI) and the ability to choose whether or not to generate the mask from the colors.

 - Use Color as Mask